Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 # Animations Functions
 ### addAnimationByPrefix(tag:String, name:String, prefix:String, framerate:Int = 24, loop:Bool = true)
-Adds an animation name to the Lua Sprite/Object using the tag/variable tag, it will also overwrite another animation using the same name.
+Adds an animation name to the lua sprite/object using the tag/variable tag, it will also overwrite another animation using the same name.

 - `tag` - The sprite tag or object variable name.
 - `name` - The animation name to played.